RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 - Amber Heard did not get a fair case:
 <br> There were insider threats and witness interference which should have dismissed the case, and unjustly this was spun on origins with us unable to properly respond.
 <br>Amicus Briefs typically look at legal issues, not discovered evidence.
 Those issues are ongoing, and as 3rd parties, we should consider the effect of spin doctoring and the massive amounts of evidence, witnesses which were available, and on our society as a whole.
-The below Open Letter was after 2 years of researching social media and after months of looking into the surface of witness interference.
+The below Open Letter with over 300 organizations and experts was after 2 years of researching social media and after months of looking into the surface of witness interference.
 Long-term, it's essential to open-source what happened for <b>ethical review. </b>

 https://amberopenletter.com/